 Code Grade Substrand Standard Benchmark 5.2.8.8 5 2.
-Informational Text the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and 8.
+Informational Text the argument and specific claims in a text, including the 8.
 Explain how an author uses reasons and evidence to support particular points in a text, identifying which reasons and evidence support which point(s).

 four-digit benchmark code

-Grade Benchmark
+5.1.1.2 Grade Benchmark Strand Standard

-Strand Standard
+Code Grade Strand Standard Benchmark

-Code Grade Strand Standard Benchmark 5.1.1.2 & Divide multi-digit numbers; solve real-world and mathematical problems using arithmetic.
-2. Consider the context in which a problem is situated to select the most useful form of the quotient for the solution and use the context to interpret the quotient appropriately.
+5.1.1.2 5 & Divide multi-digit numbers; solve real- world and mathematical problems using 2.
+Consider the context in whi problem is situated to select to useful form of the quotient for solution and use the context to he most the

+interpret the quotient appropriately.